serene-da1/psets/README.md

 git commit -m "Finished problem set 1"
 ```

 When you're finished and ready to submit the problem set, you'll make a "pull request" to submit your notebook to the original `psets` repository in the [2022-NEU502b organization](https://github.com/2022-NEU502b).
 Make sure you've committed all your changes and pushed them to _your fork_ of the repository on GitHub.
 Open your browser and navigate to your fork of the repository on GitHub.
-Click the _Make a pull request_ button.
+Click the _Contribute_ menu and then click the _Open pull request_ button.